FractalGiraffe/COMP0029/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/FractalGiraffe/COMP0029/blob/main/LICENSE)
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1CWcsShO6sW7f_bm6zT_A50NiTEcjuDcl?usp=sharing)

-This Repository contains the required resources to reproduce the results published in the paper "On the Federated Detection of Hate Speech".
+This repository contains the required resources to reproduce the results published in the paper "On the Federated Detection of Hate Speech".

 ***WARNING: This repository contains content that is racist, sexist, homophobic, and offensive in many other ways.***